kyma-incubator/service-catalog-tester/tools/stress-etcd/README.md

 ```

 If you want to test multiple workers at the same time,
-spin up several instances of the `run-test.sh` script.
+run the `run-test.sh` script in multiple shells.

 When running the test, you can observe the load on the etcd cluster: